Rhodiola

 Is Rhodiola a banned substance?

 Because Rhodiola is more moderate and isn't on any lists of banned substances, it continues to intrigue modern researchers and athletes around the world.
-Rhodiola-based products are still widely sold in Eastern European and Asian pharmacies as a remedy for depression and fatigue.
+Rhodiola-based products are still widely sold in Eastern European and Asian pharmacies as a remedy for low mood and fatigue.

 Does Rhodiola affect the liver?